Can You Get HIV Through Oral Sex?

 What matters most for oral sex risk?

 The main drivers are whether there was blood or open tissue, whether ejaculation occurred in the mouth, and whether viral load could plausibly be high.
 Those factors are why “extremely low” can still vary between scenarios.
+If you want the calculation logic, use the risk calculator guide.

 Will a personalised risk report help more than general articles?

 Yes.
 General articles speak in broad categories.
 A personalised report combines your encounter details and country context to estimate a realistic probability and provide next steps.
+Start here: confidential risk assessment.